-Since 2010, the Bureau has made an extensive study of reports of US covert activities in Pakistan, Yemen and Somalia.
+Between 2010 and 2020, the Bureau made an extensive study of reports of US covert activities in Pakistan, Yemen, Afghanistan and Somalia.
+We have written a summary of our findings here.

 We present our findings for each country in timelines comprised of narrative accounts of each reported action, a casualty count of the number of individuals reported killed or wounded in that action, and all sources used in researching each action.
 Secondly, we produce spreadsheets that are available online, that can be downloaded.